 Location: Town Don't miss: Museums guide (free admission dates and other useful info)

-The Aquarium of Rhodes, Dodecanese: The Aquarium of Rhodes is housed in the building of the Hydrobiological Station, within the limits of Rhodes city.
-The building was constructed in 1934-36, during the Italian occupation, to house the Institute of Biological Research.
-After the liberation of the Dodecanese islands, it was named as the Greek Hydrobiological Institute and also included an aquarium and a museum.
+The Rhodes Aquarium is housed in the building of the Hydrobiological Station, at the northernmost tip of Rhodes Town.
+The building was constructed in 1934-35, during the Italian occupation, to house the Rhodes Royal Institute of Biological Research.
+After the liberation of the Dodecanese islands, it began to operate as a regional station of the Hellenic Hydrobiological Institute and included an aquarium and a museum.
+Its main objective is to present and preserve the species of the Mediterranean Sea, as well as to conduct model marine research on the oceanography of the Dodecanese.

 Explore Rhodes' ancient city and its modern center with a hop-on hop-off bus ticket allowing you to visit all of the island's most important sites in just 1 hour.